alextgould/happy-plants/devlog.md

 * It allows you to write database-agnostic code.
 With SQLAlchemy, you can easily switch between different databases (e.g., SQLite, PostgreSQL, MySQL) by just changing the connection string, without needing to rewrite the SQL queries.
 * SQLAlchemy provides features to help prevent SQL injection attacks by automatically escaping inputs in queries and using prepared statements.

+(but do I miss out on the understanding by abstracting things?)
+(how often do you change from one SQL / DB to another and need to rewrite things vs having to learn SQLAlchemy and have other devs be familiar with it?)